When $65,000 a year for a drug is applauded

 But the following day, a group of lawmakers introduced legislation to crack down on high drug prices, reflecting a growing public outrage over the cost of medicines.

-"No one should have to choose between affording a lifesaving drug and putting food on the table," said Senator Al Franken, one of the lawmakers, speaking to the Senate on Thursday.
+"No one should have to choose between affording a lifesaving drug and putting food on the table," said Sen. Al Franken, one of the lawmakers, speaking to the Senate on Thursday.

 Users on social media also weighed in.

-The public is becoming increasingly aware of soaring drug prices; a Kaiser Health Tracking Poll last October revealed that tackling high drug costs was the top health care priority for Americans leading up to election day.
+The public is becoming increasingly aware of soaring drug prices; a Kaiser Health Tracking Poll in October revealed that tackling high drug costs was the top health care priority for Americans leading up to election day.
 Rising deductibles and out-of-pocket payments could also mean that patients themselves are seeing more of these costs.

 "The root of (the public's negative opinion) is that there's a huge problem that's getting worse," said Peter Maybarduk, who runs the Access to Medicines program for watchdog group Public Citizen.
 "But added on to that, you have scandals and ... political leaders pointing out the changes that need to happen."

-The past few years have seen a number of high-profile price hikes.
+The past few years have seen a number of high-profile price increases.

 Pharmaceutical company Mylan upped the price of its EpiPen at least 15 times since 2009.
 Under "pharma bro" Martin Shkreli, the price of a drug called Daraprim surged 5,000%.